how2flow/how2flow.github.io/_documents/linux/device-tree.md

 The child node of the root already uses the address domain of the CPU, so explicit mapping is not required.<br>
 <br>
 But, nodes that are not direct children of the root don't use the address domain of the CPU.<br>
-So, they need to translate addresses from one domain to another with `ranges`
+So, they need to translate address from one domain to another with `ranges`
 <br>

 ranges = <tuple1 tuple2 ...><br>